 Native execution engine for Fabric Spark

 The native execution engine is a groundbreaking enhancement for Apache Spark job executions in Microsoft Fabric.
 This vectorized engine optimizes the performance and efficiency of your Spark queries by running them directly on your lakehouse infrastructure.
 The engine's seamless integration means it requires no code modifications and avoids vendor lock-in.
-It supports Apache Spark APIs and is compatible with Runtime 1.2 (Spark 3.4), and works with both Parquet and Delta formats.
+It supports Apache Spark APIs and is compatible with Runtime 1.2 (Spark 3.4) and Runtime 1.3 (Spark 3.5), and works with both Parquet and Delta formats.
 Regardless of your data's location within OneLake, or if you access data via shortcuts, the native execution engine maximizes efficiency and performance.

 The native execution engine significantly elevates query performance while minimizing operational costs.
 It delivers a remarkable speed enhancement, achieving up to four times faster performance compared to traditional OSS (open source software) Spark, as validated by the TPC-DS 1TB benchmark.
 The engine is adept at managing a wide array of data processing scenarios, ranging from routine data ingestion, batch jobs, and ETL (extract, transform, load) tasks, to complex data science analytics and responsive interactive queries.
 Users benefit from accelerated processing times, heightened throughput, and optimized resource utilization.